milvus-io/pymilvus/doc/source/install.rst

    $

-Installing a spacific PyMilvus version
+Installing a specific PyMilvus version
 ======================================

 Here we assume you are already in a virtual environment.

-Suitable PyMilvus version is depended on Milvus version your are using.
+Suitable PyMilvus version depends Milvus version you are using.
 See `install pymilvus <https://github.com/milvus-io/pymilvus#install-pymilvus>`_ for recommended pymilvus version.

-If you want to install a spacific verison of PyMilvus:
+If you want to install a specific version of PyMilvus:

 .. code-block:: shell